fsvieira/beastdb/README.md

     s1 = await s1.add(value2);
 ```

-After completing our imap we can save it to a record, this will only save the last ISet
+After completing our iset we can save it to a record, this will only save the last ISet
 and discard all intermidiate states.

 ```javascript